On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Results

 \section{Experiment Results}

-We organize our experiment results by evaluating the studied model maintenance approaches along three dimensions: performance, \maintenance{}, and stability.
-We apply five types of models (i.e., LR, CART, RF, NN, and GBDT) to four approaches that incorporate regular ML models out of the five model maintenance approaches we have: stationary, periodical retraining, concept drift guided retraining, and time-based ensemble approach.
-We also experiment with three types of models (i.e., HT, ARF, and AUE) for the online learning approach.
+We organize our experiment results by evaluating the studied model update strategies in three dimensions: performance, updating cost, and stability.
+We apply five types of models (i.e., LR, CART, RF, NN, and GBDT) to four strategies that incorporate regular ML models out of the five model update strategies we have: stationary, periodical retraining, concept drift guided retraining, and time-based ensemble.
+We also experiment with three types of models (i.e., HT, ARF, and AUE) for the online learning strategy.